 You do not need very specific supplies.

-- You need a vessel to hold the paint, Such as old pop bottle with holes punched/cut and a tip that is able to be closed such a dish soap top.
+- You need a vessel to hold the paint, Such as a pop bottle/plastic bottle with holes punched/cut and a tip that is able to be closed such a dish soap top.

-- Paint, Latex or any kind can work but will affect the flow and absorption on the canvas.
-You will need a fair bit depending on the size of art.
-(I tend to GO BIG, so I used household latex paint and some acrylic.
+- Acrylic paint, Latex or any kind can work.
+Paint consistency will affect the flow of paint and absorption on the canvas.
+You will need a fair amount of paint depending on the size of art.
+(I tend to GO BIG, so I used household latex paint and some acrylic artist paint.

 - I used a carabiner to allow detaching from the string for easier cleaning. (perhaps wire could also work)

 - (not pictured) You need a place to hang the vessel from.
 Any pole or stick or hook on the ceiling will work.
-The higher = bigger sweeps of shapes.
+The higher = bigger ability to swing.
 ‘Think back to geometry.
 It should not touch the canvas at low point.
 I used a tree pruner pole suspended from a ladder step to a shelf in the garage.
 My large canvas was about 4′ x 7’.
-You could start small and use a broomstick across some chairs.
+You could start small and use a broomstick across some chairs or even a tripod.

-I like to be cheap, no, I like to save money for other better things, so I stretched my own canvas, enjoying the use of my new electric staple gun.
-Do research the proper procedure of stretching a canvas over a frame the staples are started in the centre of each side and worked outward all around.
+I like to be cheap, (no, I like to save money for other better things) so I stretched my own canvas, enjoying the use of my new electric staple gun.
+When stretching a canvas over a frame the staples are started in the centre of each side and worked outward all around.
 I like the natural cotton canvas colour so some remained raw.
 Take some cues from your own colour scheme.
 Any background color can be your starting point.

 As you see here the amount of paint was quite wet, so it needed longer to dry.
 My studio was not quite large enough.
-(Garages aren’t just for cars anyways…) I did like how it made the graphic shapes!
+(Garages aren’t just for cars anyways…)

-Another tip; keep it simple and choose colours that are not too contrasting.
+Tip #3: Keep it simple and choose colours that are not too contrasting.
 There is a lot for the eye to look at so I kept it more monochromatic.
 That is really a taste issue.
-I like subtle…
+I like subtle contrasts.

 An interesting thing occurred here by accident in this end result.
 The paint that was poured into this cup was different shades, so it changed as the design flowed.
 Such a cool phenomenon!
 So many possibilities.

-I like how this turned out and it was the first one.
-And yes, greys are great in decor now and I feel I will not tire of the colours..
+I am happily surprised how this turned out and it was my first attempt.
+Greys are great in decor now and I feel I will not tire of the colours..
 I had painted in some of the negative space, subtly, but again, not necessary.
 I must admit; this felt more like playing as a kid than as an adult.

-It works great in this throwback 50’s modern kitchen.
-No frame, to again keep it modern.
-My light shade is also my DIY project here and accents very nicely.
+This Pendulum art works great in this throwback 50’s modern kitchen.
+I chose to keep it unframed, to again keep it modern.
+My DIY light shade is also my DIY project here and accents very nicely.

 Alright, here is a video, but please don’t laugh…